-During the year ending 31 August 2020, the total expenditure excluding actuarial pension adjustments and depreciation was £7,218,485 (2019: £6,692,499).
+During the year ending 31 August 2021, the total expenditure excluding actuarial pension adjustments and depreciation was £7,773,288 (2020: £7,218,485).
 This expenditure was largely met by recurrent grant funding from the ESFA and the local authority as well as self-generated incoming resources.
-The deficit for the year on revenue funds was £58,019.
-This was after the academy incurred exceptional costs related to the Covid-19 pandemic, estimated to be in excess of £60,000.
-The academy is continuing to incur exceptional costs related to Covid-19, the final quantum of which is currently uncertain.
+The surplus for the year on revenue funds was £86,761.
+This was after the academy incurred exceptional costs related to the Covid-19 pandemic in excess of £30k.
+In addition, the school estimates that it has lost revenue during the year in excess of £100k as a result of the ongoing pandemic.

 The academy has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
-The funding received is shown under funding for the academy trust's educational operations. £16,529 was received in relation to exceptional costs incurred.
-The academy also furloughed some of its leisure staff under the governments CJRS.
-The funding received of £8,790 relates to 11 staff.
+The funding received is shown under funding for the academy trust's educational operations. £63,848 was received in relation to exceptional costs incurred (including exceptional costs included in the prior year).
+The academy also furloughed some of its leisure staff under the governments

+CJRS.
+The funding received of £22,316 relates to 11 staff.
 These costs are included within staff costs.
 The academy has furloughed staff during the current year under the CJRS.